viamrobotics/docs/docs/cli.md

 ## Install

-You can download the Viam CLI executable using one of the options below.
+You can download the Viam CLI using one of the options below.
 Select the tab for your platform and architecture.
 If you are on Linux, you can use the `uname -m` command to determine your system architecture.